 Travel insurance is often seen as a “luxury” purchase or something that’s “nice to have, but not necessary.”
-At InsureMyTrip we know this isn’t true, because we’ve talked to the travelers who regret not buying a plan and those who are grateful they did.
+At InsureMyTrip we know this isn’t true because we’ve talked to the travelers who regret not buying a plan and those who are grateful they did.

 3 Reasons Why Travel Insurance is Worth It

 Just as with other kinds of insurance, a travel insurance plan will have stated benefits, stated exclusions and limitations.
 It’s not a one-size-fits-all product, so it’s crucial to read any plan’s terms carefully and fully understand them before purchasing.
-Often, travel insurance companies may provide a review period, which allows you to purchase a policy, read it thoroughly and return it for a refund should you find that you are not fully comfortable with its terms.
-However, some companies may charge a small non-refundable service fee if cancelling within the review period.
+Often, travel insurance companies may provide a review period, which allows you to buy a policy, read it thoroughly and return it for a refund should you find that you are not entirely comfortable with its terms.
+However, some companies may charge a small non-refundable service fee if canceling within the review period.
 Many claims issues eventually arise because travelers are not aware of the plan’s limitations.

-Travel insurance is also often intended to act as a supplement to insurance coverage you may already have; this is the difference between “primary” and “secondary” coverage.
-Secondary coverage helps provide you with a more complete safety net in the case of an unforeseen event that disrupts your trip.
+Travel insurance is also often intended to act as a supplement to insurance coverage you may already have; this is the difference between "primary" and "secondary" coverage.
+Secondary coverage helps provide you with a safety net in the case of an unforeseen event that disrupts your trip.
 The most common “secondary” coverage on a comprehensive travel insurance plan are emergency travel medical benefits.
 A travel insurance plan may help bridge the gap in your health insurance to better protect you against an unforeseen medical emergency that happens while you’re away from home.

 You’ll have to file a claim through your primary health coverage first, and expenses that are denied may be covered, up to the stated limit, by the travel insurance company.
 It is important to know what your primary health insurance will cover, and also what your secondary travel insurance will as well.